 We’re all guilty of that one.
 Whether it’s a child thinking of what she wants to be when she grows up or a teenager thinking of how rich and famous he’ll be one day.
 Even as adults we do it – thinking of the day we’ll buy our first house or the day we won’t have to do a 9-5.

 As we age and mature these thoughts of someday tend to grow more complex and more detailed.
-If you get married you then realize that your thoughts and plans for someday not only affect you, but your spouse as well; and you definitely can’t forget about how it may affect your kids if you have any.
+If you get married you then realize that your thoughts and plans for someday not only affect you but your spouse as well.
+You definitely can’t forget about how it may affect your kids if you have any.
 It’s almost as if overnight you go from thinking about what you want to be when you grow up to thinking about what you want to do when you retire.

-We deliberated for years about starting a blog.
-We both had a fear of, “What will we write about?
+They deliberated for years about starting a blog.
+They both had a fear of, “What will we write about?
 What if we run out of ideas?”
-After some brainstorming, Kim realized that Omar loves to talk about finances and how it affects all aspects of a person’s life and Kim likes to talk about it as well.
-After all, how else would she be able to go on family vacations or get the house updated if their finances aren’t in order?!
+After some brainstorming, Kim realized that Omar loves to talk about finances and how it affects all aspects of a person’s life, and Kim likes to talk about it as well.
+After all, how else would she be able to go on family vacations or get the house updated if their finances weren’t in order?!

 And so here you have it.
-Finally, we faced our fears and decided to make our dream of “Someday we’ll start a blog” a reality.
+Finally, they faced their fears and decided to make their dream of “Someday we’ll start a blog” a reality.

-Join us on our journey as we make it to our someday while balancing our careers, finances, family life, and everything in between.
+Join them on their journey as they make it continue to make it to their someday while balancing their careers, finances, family life, and everything in between.
 And hopefully, you’ll enjoy it and learn a thing or two in the process!